Lying dazed in a filthy gutter in the backstreets of Jepara, with blood oozing from fresh slices in my left arm…

 I was muddied, dazed and bruised, but didn’t have time to bleed: We had to catch that bus…

-If you enjoyed Jepara, Central Java, you may also like:
+If you enjoyed Jepara, Central Java, check out our Central Java Travel Plan.
+You may also like: